 Rev. Douglas Harris became the president in 1980, a post which he held until 1995.
 In 1987 the leaders of the Seminary and the Fellowship joined together with two other seminaries – Canadian Baptist Seminary and Trinity Western Seminary – to form a consortium which was named the Associated Canadian Theological Schools, known as ACTS Seminaries.
 Today ACTS Seminaries has five members, including Mennonite Brethren Biblical Seminary and Canadian Pentecostal Seminary.
 In 1989 Northwest Baptist Seminary relocated to the campus of Trinity Western University.
 Larry McCullough served as president from 1996-1999.

 After a major reorganization in 1999-2000, Dr. Larry Perkins was appointed President.
 Northwest sold its property to Trinity Western University and now leases facilities with other ACTS members in the Fosmark Centre, Trinity Western University.
 Since 2010, Dr. Kent Anderson has served as our president.
 Northwest remains an independent, self-governing seminary, but works collaboratively with the other seminary members in ACTS as the Graduate School of Theology of Trinity Western University.
-The consortium is accredited by the Commission on Accrediting of the Association of Theological Schools.
+The consortium is accredited by the Commission on Accrediting of the Association of Theological Schools (ATS) .

 During these years more than 3,000 alumni have graduated and served Christ’s kingdom.